OmidJalali84/New-ERC20s/README.md

 # intro

-I've reviewed over 100 recently listed tokens recording to [LBank New Listings Page](https://support.lbank.com/hc/en-gb/sections/20838597248025-New-Listing).
+I've searched over 100 recently listed tokens recording to [LBank New Listings Page](https://support.lbank.com/hc/en-gb/sections/20838597248025-New-Listing).
 From all these, I divided them into four categories, Weird Tokens, Owner Oriented Tokens, Standard Tokens and Simple Tokens that we will talk about.
 In Each category, I discussed one of them and explained its functionalities, and also mentioned some similar ones.

 ## Note

-Please keep in mind that all the tokens don't follow this category division and they are combination of all these.
-But the architecture and functionality of tokens in each category are very similar to each other.
+Please keep in mind that this is just a simple example all the tokens don't follow this category division and they are combination of all these.
+But the architecture and functionality of prepared tokens in each category are very similar to each other. so I divided them into a uniq category.

-# Chart
+# Table

 <table border="1" style="border-collapse: collapse;">
     <thead>